 - In a stand mixer fitted with the whisk attachment or using a handheld mixer, whip the egg whites until stiff peaks have formed.
 You will know stiff peaks have formed when the egg whites will stick off the beaters and hold shape.

 - Set the egg whites aside.

 Step Three: Prepare Batter

-It is really crucial to beat the ingredients together until smooth and creamy.
+It is crucial to beat the ingredients together until smooth and creamy.
 I have found the best way to do this is to add the ingredients in thirds, as this allows everything to incorporate together perfectly.

-- Place 1 package of cream cheese, 1 egg yolk, and ¼ cup sugar into a large mixing bowl and mix together using a handheld mixer on medium-high speed until creamy.
+- Place 1 package of cream cheese, 1 egg yolk, and ¼ cup sugar into a large mixing bowl and mix using a handheld mixer on medium-high speed until creamy.

 - Once smooth, add another package of cream cheese, egg yolk, and ¼ cup sugar to the mixer and beat until smooth.